Gospel

 Sharing the tradition

-- Discuss the way that the love of God can be seen to be mirrored in the love of husband and wife for each other.
+• Discuss how the love of God is mirrored in the love of husband and wife for each other.

-- You could look at the structure of the Marriage Rite and some of the prayers to see how these reflect the sign of Christ’s presence.
+• You could study the structure of the Marriage Rite and some of the prayers to see how they reflect the sign of Christ’s presence.

 Symbols and images